yixuanhuang04/yixuanhuang04.github.io/_pages/about.md

 Specifically, I am interested in how to let robots learn autonomously from the feedback of the physical world or cooperation with humans, and complete complex manipulation tasks more robustly, reliably, and safely.
 I think this is the basic means for robots to interact with the physical world, and it is also a very important content.
 Similar applications include household robots, cargo transportation robots, etc. At the same time, I am also interested in issues such as navigation, which is the basis for robots to move and interact in physical time or human society.
 Similar applications include autonomous driving, etc.

 I am looking for research internship opportunities.
-If you are looking to recruit a research assistant or intern, please contact yixuanhm@gmail.com.
+If you are looking to recruit a research assistant or intern, please contact *'yixuanhm [AT] gmail [DOT] com'*.
 I look forward to potential collaboration with you!

 ## Experience